When to Travel to South Korea: Weather Breakdown by Month & Season

 February

-Overview of weather in Korea in February: The Korean winter starts to show signs of relief into February.
-Temperatures increase ever so slightly from the January lows as does precipitation.
+The Korean winter starts to show signs of relief in February.
+Temperatures increase ever so slightly from the January lows, as does precipitation.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall